Generated Pennsylvania valley stream scene representing Oil Creek, not an exact location photo

 Backup water

-Petroleum Centre corridor
+Petroleum Centre area

 A practical central park base for nearby creek access, bike trail use, and quick flow checks.